MicrosoftDocs/dynamics365smb-docs/business-central/quick-start-business-central.md

 ---
 title: Business Central Quick Starts
-description: Get up and running with Business Central with tips from the Quick Starts articles that help you fill in the first critical fields.
+description: Get up and running with Business Central with quick start articles and tips that help you fill in the first critical fields.
 author: jill-kotel-andersson
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: quickstart
-ms.date: 09/29/2021
+ms.date: 08/25/2022
 ms.author: edupont

 ---

 # Business Central Quick Starts

-These quick start articles help you get started as soon as possible so that you can perform the basic functions that you need in [!INCLUDE[prod_short](includes/prod_short.md)].
+Quick start articles help you get set up sooner so you can begin performing the basic [!INCLUDE[prod_short](includes/prod_short.md)] functions you need.

-The following sections take you to guides for beginners that help you get familiar with the features you need in [!INCLUDE[prod_short](includes/prod_short.md)].
-In each quick start, find links to more advanced content about the functionality, should you need it.
+The following sections offer beginner's guides that help you get familiar with the features you need in [!INCLUDE[prod_short](includes/prod_short.md)].
+In each quick start, you'll find links to more advanced content about the functionality, should you need it.

 ## Provide basic information about your company

 The first step is to provide the basic information about your company.
-This includes information such as address, bank accounts, VAT number, and so on.
-This is explained in the [Company Information Quick Start](quick-start-company-information.md) article.
+This includes information such as address, bank accounts, value-added tax (VAT) number, and so on.
+You'll find it explained in the [Company Information Quick Start](quick-start-company-information.md).

+## Prepare basic financial information

+Next, it's time to enter your company's financial information so you're ready to do business.
+Use [!INCLUDE[prod_short](includes/prod_short.md)]'s included chart of accounts (COA) to save time.
+And if you need to, you can customize it in a few steps by following the [Financial Information Quick Start](quick-start-financial-information.md).

 <!--
 ## Financial Basics